jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

   overhand knots by an additional pass through the center.
 Consider using in place of reef knot, especially against a non-convex surface or in stretchy rope.
-- **Reef knot in two bights.** For a semi-permanent bow, first fold the ends over to form bights, then tie a full reef knot entirely in those bights.
+- **Reef knot in two bights.** For a decorative bow that's reasonably secure: first fold the ends over to form bights, then tie a full reef knot entirely in those bights.

 <div class="gallery" markdown="1">